hiro26/mcon-assignment-xunan-gh/README.md

 2. By default, bio content is hidden. ✓
 3. By clicking on the employee name, it expands/collapses the item's bio content. ✓
 4. Only one item can be expanded at a time (expanding one will collapse the others). ✓
-5. Additionally by clicking on the content, an action occurs (can be an alert with item data).
-TODO
+5. Additionally by clicking on the content, an action occurs (can be an alert with item data). ✓

 ### Non-functional requirements